1985 AMC 8 Problems

 Solution:

 Row contains squares.
-Because both ends are white and the colors alternate, each row has one more white square than black square, so the number of black squares is
+Because both ends are unshaded and the squares alternate, each row has one more unshaded square than shaded square, so the number of shaded squares is

 For the th row, this is